GLOBAL MARKETS-Stocks, dollar jump as FBI clears Clinton in email probe

 anticipated market volatility.
 The VIX index, also known

-one-day fall in over four months and was poised to snap a
+in over four months and was poised to snap a record nine-day

 Gold, which also rose every day last week to a